 Blues lead guitar - lesson 5

-Blues in the key of A - backing track lesson 5.
+Blues in the key of A: using a single scale – lesson 5: shape 5.

 This is the fifth lesson in the Blues soloing series.
 The diagram below shows the 5th shape of the scale, played in 2nd position.
 There are five different main shapes for a certain scale.